Graph Package Guide

 See examples:

-examples/graph/io_conventions— Function + LLM + Agent I/Oexamples/graph/io_conventions_tools— Adds a Tools node path and shows how to capture tool JSONexamples/graph/retry— Node-level retry/backoff demonstration
+examples/graph/io_conventions— Function + LLM + Agent I/Oexamples/graph/io_conventions_tools— Adds a Tools node path and shows how to capture tool JSONexamples/graph/oneshot_by_node— One-shot inputs scoped by LLM node IDexamples/graph/oneshot_by_node_preprocess— One upstream node prepares one-shot inputs for multiple LLM nodesexamples/graph/retry— Node-level retry/backoff demonstration

 Constant references (import and keys)